Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Experimental Evaluation

-The scenario for deep learning-based solutions is different.
-Despite the good values for privacy, these techniques present a decline in predictive performance, particularly in the case of Copula GAN, which is likely due to the limited capacity of the models to accurately capture the distributions of attributes and the interdependencies among them in smaller data sets.

-A higher degradation of predictive performance is observed with the differentially private-based solutions.
-Since the \textit{Independent} method does not retain the relationship between the attributes, the utility may be destroyed.
-Additionally, \textit{Synthpop} also shows poor predictive performance.
-In contrast, we observe satisfactory results for linkability risk.
+Concerning the reverse path, we observe a decrease in linkability risk, especially for $\epsilon$-PrivateSMOTE, which is equivalent to deep learning- and differentially private-based solutions.
+However, this improvement comes at the cost of predictive performance.
+This consequence is also demonstrated with PPT.

-In a general overview, $\epsilon$-PrivateSMOTE presents a practical equivalence to the baseline while maintaining a reduced linkability risk.
+In a general overview, $\epsilon$-PrivateSMOTE presents a median with practical equivalence to the baseline while maintaining a reduced linkability risk.
 Since it does not alter privacy-secure instances, this may help explain its performance.
-Also, as we produce twice or triple new cases, this can worsen the linkage ability because it creates more uncertainty about the cases.
+Also, as we produce twice/triple new cases ($N$ parameter), this can worsen the linkage ability because it creates more uncertainty about the cases.